-Compensation
+B. Compensation

-Total Compensation for the Non-Executive Chairman and Non-Executive Directors:
+Total Compensation for the Non-Executive Chairman and Non-Executive Directors

-The table below sets out the total remuneration received by the Chairman and the Non-Executive Directors for the year ended March 31, 2021.
+The table below sets out the total remuneration received by the Non-Executive Chairman and the Non-Executive Directors for the year ended March 31, 2022.

-Name Position Fees earned or paid in cash (\$) (1) Bonus earned or paid in cash (\$) (1) Options awarded (\$) (1) (2) Total (\$) (1) Gabriele Cerrone Non-Executive Chairman 35,701 1,160,347 1,196,048 Gary Jacob Executive Director 84,808 40,753 467,921 593,482 Willy Simon Non-Executive Director 41,866 - 2,075 43,941 Kunwar Shailubhai (3) Non-Executive Director 36,969 - 17,119 54,088 Gregor MacRae (4) Non-Executive Director 13,083 - - 13,083
+Name Position Fees earned or paid in cash (\$000) (1) Options awarded (\$000) (2) Other (\$000) Total (\$000) Gabriele Cerrone Non-Executive Chairman 164 164 Willy Simon Non-Executive Director 44 - - 44 John Brancaccio Non-Executive Director 42 39 - 81 Bernard Denoyer Non-Executive Director 15 35 - 50

-- (1) The amounts have been translated into U.S. dollars from Pounds Sterling based upon the exchange rate as certified by the Federal Reserve Bank of New York for customs purposes as of March 31, 2021.
-These translations are merely for the convenience of the reader and should not be construed as representations that the Pounds Sterling amounts actually represent such U.S. dollar amounts or could be converted into U.S. dollars at the rate indicated. - (2) Represents the fair value of incentive stock options granted during the year to March 31, 2021 using the Black-Scholes model for computing stock-based compensation expense as of the date of grant. - (3) Resigned June 17, 2021 - (4) Resigned June 9, 2020
+- (1) The amounts have been translated into U.S. dollars from Pounds Sterling based upon the exchange rate as certified by the Federal Reserve Bank of New York for customs purposes as of March 31, 2022.
+These translations are merely for the convenience of the reader and should not be construed as representations that the Pounds Sterling amounts actually represent such U.S. dollar amounts or could be converted into U.S. dollars at the rate indicated. - (2) Represents the fair value of incentive stock options granted during the year to March 31, 2022 using the Black-Scholes model for computing stock-based compensation expense as of the date of grant.